vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 method on the Farm library to restart any child tasks that are overdue.

-Let's not get bogged down in all the specifics of this application but concentrate on what happen when we get the callbacks from the library and how to send off a job.
+Let's not get bogged down in all the specifics of this application but concentrate on what happens when we get the callbacks from the library and how to send off a job.

 ```vdu